openSUSE/dolly/README.md

    Syntax: segsize <TCP_MAXSEG size>
    EG: segsize 128

 -.
-With the optional keyword "add" it is possible to add more interfaces to use.
-The network traffic is then evenly distributed across the interfaces.
-This option is useful if you have for example two fast ethernet interfaces in your machines: One for administrative purposes and one for your main application on the cluster.
-This option is not so useful if you have multiple interfaces with different bandwidths.
-In this case just use the fastest available.
-   You have to specify the number of additional interfaces and the suffixes of thouse interfaces.
-For example, in a cluster where the machines are named slave0..slave15 on their default interfaces and all the machines have a second interface named slave0-fast..slave15-fast, you should use the line specified below (EG).
-   Syntax: add <nr>:<suffix>{:<suffix>}
-   EG: add 1:-fast

--.
-The optional keyword "fanout" was mostly used during performance tests of different network topologies.
-You barely need it in practice.
-Fanout specifies the number of outlinks from the server and the following machines (except the leafes).
-A fanout of 1 is a linear list (the default behaviour of Dolly and usually the fastest), 2 is a binary tree, 3 is a ternary tree, etc. Dolly automatically connects all the specified clients with the desired topology.
-   Syntax: fanout <fanout>
-   EG: fannout 1

--.
 The optional keyword "hypennormal" instructs Dolly to treat the '-' character in hostnames as any other character.
 By default the hyphen is used to separate the base hostnames from the names of the